PagerDuty/incident-response-docs/docs/training/incident_commander.md

 > Deputy, can you go ahead and page the [X] on-call please.

 ### Assigning Tasks
 When you need to give out an assignment or task, give it to a person directly, never say "can someone do..." as this leads to the [bystander effect](https://en.wikipedia.org/wiki/Bystander_effect).
 Instead, all actions should be assigned to a specific person, and time-boxed with a specific number of minutes.
+You should also make sure to ask the individual to confirm they've acknowledged and understood the instructions.

 > IC: Bob, please investigate the high latency on web app boxes.
 I'll come back to you for an answer in 3 minutes.